Ways the hearing impaired can communicate when face masks keep them from reading lips

 - Sound amplifying apps will amplify speech in the environment.
 These apps are ideal for people who don’t have hearing aids yet or if their hearing aids aren’t working.

 Some apps are better in noise than others, so make sure you look at the reviews and ratings of each app.

 If you encounter a hearing impaired person, there are things you can do to make communication easier.
 Be patient.
 Turn toward the person that you’re speaking to, speak at a slower rate, and speak clearly and distinctly.

-Eryn Staats is the audiology manager at The Ohio State University Wexner Medical Center.
+Melissa Schnitzspahn is an audiologist at The Ohio State University Wexner Medical Center.